CAFxX/fastrand/README.md

 Some fast, non-cryptographic PRNG sources, in three variants:

 - **Plain** - the basic implementation.
-Fastest, but can not be used concurrently.
+Fastest, but can not be used concurrently without external synchronization.
 - **Atomic** - implementation using atomic operations.
 Non-locking, can be used concurrently, but a bit slower (especially at high concurrency).
 - **Sharded** - implementation using per-thread (P) sharding.
 Non-locking, can be used concurrently, fast (even at high concurrency), but does not support explicit seeding.